 - The Kon-Tiki theme, which has been developed by me as a barebones albeit powerful and fully responsive theme with no JS

 - A few key plugins:

-- SyntaxHighlighter Evolved – used for highlighting code sections
+- A custom plugin called Xylo, based on SyntaxHighlighter Evolved – used for highlighting code sections

 - Disable Gutenberg – helps clean up all the mess and bloat that Gutenberg leaves behind, even on pages where it is not used.